Migration

 11:20 am - 12:00 pm PDT

-Benefits and Costs of Guest Worker Programs: Evidence from the India-UAE corridor
+Benefits and Costs of Guest Worker Programs: Evidence from the India-UAE Corridor

 We estimate the comprehensive returns to guest worker programs using a large scale (N > 2500) randomized control trial implemented in the India-UAE migration corridor.
 Working with UAE construction companies, we randomized offers to potential migrant workers at recruitment sites, and measured effects on labor market outcomes, wellbeing, social relationships, and work satisfaction, as well as broker fees and formal and informal debt.
 We find that workers that receive the randomized offer experience 50% higher earnings, but also increase payments to brokers and a temporary increase in debt.
 Treated workers also experience a fall in well-being, but this not appear to be driven by changes in friendship patterns.
 Aggregating the margins of response using a model, we find that net returns to guest worker programs remain large, but are significantly smaller than the earnings effects alone.